b-ox/schema4i.org/README.md

 The human-readable meaning of the type is defined in `description`.
 If there are some web ressources that helps describing the meaning place it in the `links` array.
 It expects one or more JSON objects with the properties `url` and `description`.

 The `parent` property references one or more objects and attribute that uses this type.
-It expects a JSON object with the only property `@id` to reference the object and attribute of the parent while both are separated by a hashtag (#).
-This URL ist later accessible so that you can directly navigate to thr right position.
+It expects a JSON object with the only property `@id` to reference the object (and maybe the attribute in it) of the parent while both are separated by a hashtag (#).
+This URL ist later accessible so that you can directly navigate to the right position.

 The `context` contains the actual JSON-LD context that will be exported as dedicated file while building.
 This files you can load from our site into your processor later.
-Within the `@context` there must be the `@version` property with the fixed value `1.1` followed by the prefix declaration `"box": "http://schema4i.org/"` and `"schema": "http://schema.org/"` (note the trailing slashes).
-Then the name of the object has to be declared an mapped to the desired meaning.
+Within the `@context` there must be the `@version` property with the fixed value `1.1` followed by the prefix declaration `"s4i": "http://schema4i.org/"` and `"schema": "http://schema.org/"` (note the trailing slashes).
+When you reuse OpenOntology that `"oo" : "https://docs.riskine.com/"` is the namespace.
+The name of the object has to be declared and mapped to the desired meaning.
 Whenever possible use the meaning defined at Schema.org for the values of `@id` and `@type`.
 Doing like this JSON-LD consumers that can understand the meaning of Schema.org will understand this object automatically.

 After this you have to put additional attributes to the context and define their meanings.
 You must always define both, the `@id` and `@type`.
 The type is important, because sometimes there is more than one type choosable.
 Rather, most of the times we choose the <http://schema.org/Text> data type if possible.
-If there is not data type availabel the fits your meaning, then you can e.g. use `"@type": "@vocab"` and define an enumeration with keys and values.
+If there is not data type available that fits your meaning, then you can e.g. use `"@type": "@vocab"` and define an enumeration with keys and values.

 #### Example object source file